Ireland

 Kalimeris incisa

-Kalimeris originates from East Asia, where it grows in open, bright forests and meadows.
-It forms strong, upright clumps and is a healthy, very long-flowering perennial.
-Its flowers resemble autumn asters and complement them perfectly in beds, as it begins to bloom as early as July.
-Madiva has white flowers with a lilac tint.
+Kalimeris originates from East Asia, where it grows in open, light forests and meadows.
+It forms firm upright clumps; it is a healthy and very long-flowering perennial.
+Its blooms resemble autumn China asters, and it complements them perfectly in beds, as it begins blooming as early as June and is interesting even after flowering.
+Madiva has white flowers with a lilac tinge.

 Sold Out